How many solar panels do I need for heat pumps?

 West Coast (e.g., CA)1.5675 kWh

-Again, these are just estimates, and your solar installer might make different projections based on your roof shape, nearby shading, and the local weather.
+Remember, these are just estimates.
+Your solar installer might make different projections based on your roof shape, nearby shading, and the local weather.

 They also don’t account for the cash value of your solar energy, which can vary based on incentives and billing policies.
 (More on that below)

-The estimates vary wildly depending on your home and local climate, so plug in the numbers as accurately as possible.
-Some examples:
+The estimates vary quite a bit depending on your home and climate, so plug in your own numbers for the most accurate result.
+A few examples:

 Property Details